top of page

 Adoption Process

+Thank you for considering a RARE animal adoption!
+We're dedicated to matching you with the perfect pet.
 All adoptables are spayed/neutered, vaccinated, microchipped, and tested (FeLV/FIV for cats, heartworm for dogs over six months, with preventative care or treatment as needed).

 Step 1.
-Interest Form
+Adoption Application

 It only takes a few minutes and allows us to know exactly what you are looking to adopt and the time, training, etc. you are willing to dedicate.